 I’ve written before about the stories that Father Massey told me from his 32 years in the funeral business.
 He’s seen some interesting things.
-He told me the one about his extraordinary experience in Hollywood, which I quote here
+He told me the one about his extraordinary experience in Hollywood, which I quote here.
+But when I was looking something up recently, I ran across his amusing tales from Cemetery Stories.

 Here are two more: